naveenluke/tut/README.md

 Citation:
 Malachi Griffith\*, Jason R. Walker, Nicholas C. Spies, Benjamin J. Ainscough, Obi L. Griffith\*.
 2015. <a href="http://dx.doi.org/10.1371/journal.pcbi.1004393">Informatics for RNA-seq: A web resource for analysis on the cloud</a>.
 PLoS Comp Biol.
 11(8):e1004393.

-\*To whom correspondence should be addressed: E-mail: mgriffit[AT]genome.wustl.edu, ogriffit[AT]genome.wustl.edu

 ### Table of Contents